sandeepdev777/MovieVerse/README.md

 MovieVerse is actually a clone of OTT platform Netflix built with Next.js 14,Typescriptv,Next Auth, Tailwind Css, ShadCn, Prisma, Postgres , Neon Db.
 It is an video streaming platform which contains various movies of different categories.
-In the app the movie videos and images fetched fronm several sites like TMDB.
+In the app the movie videos and images fetched from several sites like TMDB.

 ✨ Technologies Used